qkdmnc/ucscripts/src/include/system-configuration/text-files/gnome-config.md

 # Documentation
-1. All of GNOME documentation is accessed through GNOME Help (Package name: gnome-help) application that is pre-installed.
+* All of GNOME usage and configuration documentation is accessed through GNOME Help (Package name: gnome-help) application that is pre-installed.
-2. The information in Help is the compiled version of the GNOME documentation [repository](https://gitlab.gnome.org/GNOME/gnome-user-docs/).
+	* The information in Help is the compiled version of the GNOME documentation [repository](https://gitlab.gnome.org/GNOME/gnome-user-docs/).